mgq812/tbbmalloc_arma/README.md

 	   0.967s:   0.26ms     4096k at:0xfd800000 Alloc LP (  38M)
 	   .....

-The first line for example tells you, that the required privileg is set correctly.
+The line with **SeLockMemoryPrivilege** for example tells you, that the required privileg is set correctly.
-(LP means large pages, SP means small pages)
+(Alloc LP means large pages are allocated, SP means small pages)